 Number of contributors: more than 1300

-Number of trolls: 123 people found a correct sequence, 20 of them found quite a few
+Number of trolls: 123 people found a correct sequence, 20 of them found a lot more than one

 Number of false positives: 515

-The solution had been marked as negative about 5 hours after the app went live either by someone trying to ruin the efforts of the others, because of an error from the player inputting the sequence of due to an error in the code.
+The solution had been marked as negative about 5 hours after the app went live either by someone trying to ruin the efforts of the others, because of an error from the player inputting the sequence or due to the ordering error in my code mentioned earlier.